 We can navigate you through the dense jungle, where you can immerse yourself in to the locals way of life to experience the Akha tribes in their richest and most natural form.
 The best places to experience these hill tribe villages are around Muang La, Muang Khua and Nong Khaiw.

 Adventure & Sports

-While you wont stumble upon a beach in Laos, due to the variety of landscapes and scenery within the country there are a variety of activities you can do.
+While you wont stumble upon a beach in Laos, due to the variety of landscapes and scenery within the country there are a range of activities you can do.
 With the vast rock formations around Vang Vieng you can do rock climbing and in Luang Prabang the best way to get around is by walking or exploring by bicycle.
 Deep into the jungle you have the Gibbon Experience where you can spend nights in treehouses and zip line between the houses exploring more of the jungle.

 Whatever experience you are looking for, our experts are ready to help…

 Explore some of our highly recommended lodges within our Laos Collection.

 - Explore all this beautiful country has to offer from its night markets, Poussi temple, life on the Mekong and local tribes.